Hi, I’m Dawn from The Minimal Mom! If we haven’t met before, I’m married to Tom and we have four kids ages nine through 14.

 We love sharing tips and tricks to help you simplify your home.
-We have called ourselves minimalists for about six years now, and we love it!
+We have called ourselves minimalists for about eight years now, and we love it!
 If you don’t want to go quite that far, that’s totally okay!!
 We’d still love to help you simplify and declutter so you can enjoy your home again.

 I feel fortunate to have grown up on a farm in Minnesota just south of the Twin Cities.
 Born an identical twin, my youth was spent trying to explain to people how to tell us apart, helping with chores, and endless hours playing outside with our cousins.

 After high school I went on to get a degree in marketing and fell in love with graphic design.
 In the following years I worked, met my husband, started having kids, stopped working outside of our home, had more kids, and now live just a few miles from my parents’ farm.